schlizbaeda/EsploraGamingController/README.md

 It was inspired by the original Arduino sketch [Esplora Joystick Mouse](https://www.arduino.cc/en/Tutorial/EsploraJoystickMouse) and for the keyboard part by [Esplora Kart](https://www.arduino.cc/en/Tutorial/EsploraKart).
+The implementation of the TinkerKit connectors was discovered at [github.com/circuit69/EsploraTinkerkit](https://github.com/circuit69/EsploraTinkerkit)

 ## Implemented Features
 * smooth mouse movement with joystick using binary fixed-point numbers
 * scroll wheel emulation by slider potentiometer
 * right mouse click by light sensor
 * free keyboard assignments to switches 1-4
+* connection of 6 switches at the TinkerKit connectors similar to [EsploraTinkerkit](https://github.com/circuit69/EsploraTinkerkit)

 ## Planned Features
-* connection of four switches at TinkerKit connectors as seen on [EsploraTinkerkit](https://github.com/circuit69/EsploraTinkerkit)
 * store configuration in the EEPROM
+* multi-character commands

 ## Manual
 Use the `Arduino Web Editor` or the `Arduino Desktop IDE` as described